-The Turbo Ring DIP Switches located on the outer casing of EDS series switches can be used to configure the switches' Turbo Ring protocols (Turbo Ring or Turbo Ring V2).
-If the Turbo Ring DIP Switch is enabled from any access interface (web-based UI, console, or Telnet), and the 4th DIP Switch on the switch outer casing is set to ON, the Redundancy Protocol will be set automatically to the Turbo Ring protocol based on the version configured in the Turbo Ring DIP Switch page and the corresponding Redundant Ports, Coupling Ports, and Coupling Control Port will be fixed to the assigned factory default port number automatically.
-In this case, you will not be able to use the web-based UI, console, or Telnet interface to change the status of the DIP Switch and the Communication Redundancy settings will be grayed out in the web browser as shown in the following figure:
+NOTE The Turbo Ring DIP Switches located on the outer casing of the EDS E series switches can be used to configure switch Turbo Ring protocols (Turbo Ring or Turbo Ring V2).

+If the Turbo Ring DIP Switch is enabled from any access interface (web-based UI, console, or Telnet), and the 4th DIP Switch on the switch outer casing is set to ON, the Redundancy Protocol will be set automatically to the Turbo Ring protocol based on the version configured in the Turbo Ring DIP Switch page, and the corresponding Redundant Ports, Coupling Ports, and Coupling Control Port will be fixed to the assigned factory default port number automatically.
+In this case, you will not be able to use the web-based UI, console, or Telnet interface to change the status of the DIP Switch and all settings in the Redundancy Protocol page will not be allowed to be configured, as shown in the following figure: